Buying Local: Benefits, Methods, and Tips

 Additionally, local businesses tend to help support local culture, since they mutually benefit from cultural festivals, arts festivals, and trade shows.
 Local coffee shops are more likely than chain coffee shops to use their walls as gallery space for local artists to sell their art.
 Local restaurants are more likely to host local musicians.
 Independent bookstores support readings from local writers and authors.
 And locally owned spaces mutually benefit from community events that allow individuals to express their culture.

 What to Look for in a Local Product

 If we decide to shop locally, we don’t want to be duped.
 The community aspect of local businesses naturally makes us want to trust them.
 This can be a difficult distinction to field during the pandemic, since most businesses, big and small, are primarily operating remotely.
 Everyone is relying on delivery, curbside pickup, or shipping, so it’s important to check which goods and services are truly local and which are chains.

 There are a few ways that we could be mistaken when we try to shop local, however.
 In one case, we might buy from a chain, thinking that it’s local on account of clever branding.
 In other cases, we might find that the local retailer we’re supporting doesn’t actually carry local goods.

-For the most part, supporting a local retailer is still effectively supporting a local business, even if every product that you purchase isn’t locally made or produced.
+For the most part, support local retailer is still effectively support local businesses, even if every product that you purchase isn’t locally made or produced.